IQMLatUAB/DeepBTSeg-executable/README.md

 # DeepBTSeg-executable

-DeepBTSeg provides the user-friendly graphical user interface (GUI) of remote deep learning models of brain tumors, which allow users to conduct deep learning image brain tumor segmentation without the cumbersome of both software and hardware requirements on their local computers.
+DeepBTSeg provides the user-friendly graphical user interface (GUI) of remote state-of-the-art deep learning models, which allow users to conduct deep learning  brain tumor image segmentation without the cumbersome of both software and hardware requirements on users' local computers.

 This repository is the client end executable version of DeepBTSeg.
 We also provide Matlab code of DeepBTSeg [here](https://github.com/IQMLatUAB/DeepBTSeg).
 DeepBTSeg is developed under Matlab 2020b and is executable under Matlab 2019b and Matlab 2020a.